MiriamEA/cloud_DevOps/README.md

 # Introduction
-This project describes the process of deploying my [Trading App](github.com/MiriamEA/trading_app)
+This project describes the process of deploying my [Trading App](https://github.com/MiriamEA/trading_app) on AWS.

-What project you will deploy and project GitHub URL (your implementation is preferred) Describe your project at a high level (microserver, psql, java)
+The trading app is a REST API developed in Java that uses a PostgreSQL database to persist data.

 # Docker Architecture Diagram
 ![docker architecture](https://github.com/MiriamEA/cloud_DevOps/blob/master/assets/trading-app-docker.svg)